 Grab a piece of homegrown art or a unique postcard before sampling their decadent baked goods, ice creams, and espressos.

-The Historical Society Museum has some of the town’s most important artifacts, information, and exhibits.
-All combine to display Anna Maria’s rich history.
+The Anna Maria Island Historical Museum has some of the town’s most important artifacts, information, and exhibits.
+All combine to display the island’s rich history.

 At the museum, you can learn about the island’s beginnings as a Native American fishing camp, through to being a Spanish colony and to when George Bean set about developing his enormous estate.

-The museum is found within Anna Maria Island’s former ice house, built over a century ago.
+Anna Maria Island Historical Museum is found within a former ice house, built over a century ago.
 But it’s the cheeky Old City Jail that’ll, surprisingly, put a grin on your face.
 The Old City Jail is infamous for not having a roof, doors, windows, or bars.
 Snap your picture in front of it to capture one of the top points of interest in Anna Maria for your IG feed.

 Historic Bridge Street

 One of the best places to go on Anna Maria Island is Historic Bridge Street.
-Whereas much of Florida has developed coastlines of condos and high-rises, Anna Maria has kept the charm of old-time Florida.
+Whereas much of Florida has developed coastlines of condos and high-rises, AMI has kept the charm of old-time Florida.
 Nowhere is this more noticeable than when strolling down beautiful Bridge Street.